 Program Goals and Associated Student Learning Outcomes (SLOs)

-Foundational knowledge base (SLO 1)
+- Foundational knowledge base

-Outcome: Students will become knowledgeable of the core concepts, common factors and major models of marriage and family therapy.
+Outcome: Students will become knowledgeable of the core concepts, common factors, and major models of marriage and family therapy.

-Integration of concepts, models and techniques (SLO 2)
+- Integration of concepts, models and techniques

 Outcome: Students will learn to utilize a systemic, integrative and empirically informed approach to planning and staging therapy.

-Integration of research (SLO 4)
+- Integration of research

 Outcome: Students will learn to be critical consumers of research, incorporate research findings into their clinical practice, and utilize progress research data to make informed clinical decisions.

-Clinical competence (SLO 3)
+- Clinical competence

-Outcome: Students will develop a strong beginning level professional competence in the conduct of systemically-oriented family, couple and individual therapy.
+Outcome: Students will develop a strong beginning level professional competence in the conduct of systemically-oriented family, couple, and individual therapy.

-Diversity and multi-cultural sensitivity (SLO 5)
+- Diversity and multi-cultural sensitivity

-Outcome: Students’ clinical work will incorporate multi-cultural sensitivity and respect for diversity across a range of cultural contexts including race, ethnicity, class, religion, gender and sexual orientation.
+Outcome: Students’ clinical work will incorporate multicultural sensitivity and respect for diversity across a range of cultural contexts including race, ethnicity, class, religion, gender, and sexual orientation.

 Outcome: Students will develop awareness of their own reactions to clients and clinical responsibilities and develop means of managing their reactions and using them, when appropriate, in the context of therapy.

-Professional ethical conduct (SLO 6)
+- Professional and ethical conduct

 Outcome: Students will develop an understanding of legal and ethical standards and demonstrate the ability and commitment to apply them in the professional practice of Marriage and Family Therapy.

-Outcome: Students will demonstrate comprehensive understanding of IST in their Capstone
+Outcome: Students will demonstrate comprehensive understanding of IST in their Capstone.